micropython/micropython/ports/w60x/README.md

 make flash V=s
 ```

-It is recommended to use the command
+It is recommended to use the command to complete the firmware programming faster
 ```bash
 make image V=s
 ```
-to complete the firmware programming faster.

 Reference document
 -----------------------